malbrain/Btree-source-code/README.md

 A working project for High-concurrency B-tree source code in C

-There are seven files in the btree source code:
+Here are files in the btree source code:

 btree2s.c       Single Threaded/MultiProcess version that removes keys all the way back to an original empty btree, placing removed nodes on a free list.
 Operates under either memory mapping or file I/O.  Recommended btrees hosted on network file systems.